dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 Use the controls to choose how many run times to preview per task and the total number of rows to show.
 The result is sorted by due time so operators can quickly see what is expected to run next.

+## Audit page

+The audit page records dashboard management actions separately from run history.
+It captures task create, run, pause, resume, and remove attempts with:

+- action name
+- target task id
+- status (`succeeded`, `warning`, or `failed`)
+- timestamp
+- operator-facing message

+The default audit backend is process-local memory storage.
+Pass `audit_storage=` to `AsynczAdmin` when you want to share or replace that storage inside a larger application.

 ## Custom log storage